React, Vue, Angular, Next.js - they auto-encode output by default. XSS is dramatically reduced. Not eliminated.

 - Validate

-script-srcrestrictions - Review third-party components that accept HTML or rich text
+- Review third-party components

-- Do not construct HTML strings manually in SSR code
+- Don't construct HTML strings in SSR